 Characteristics of Nocturnal Birds

-Heavily mottled, camouflaged patterns are common among nocturnal birds.
-When these birds are roosting during the day, strongly camouflaged plumage helps them blend in to their surroundings and keep them safe from predators.
+- Heavily Camouflaged Patterns: Heavily mottled, camouflaged patterns are common among nocturnal birds.
+When these birds are roosting during the day, strongly camouflaged plumage helps them blend into their surroundings and keep them safe from predators.

 Nocturnal Bird Species